AugustoBernardes/Augustofy/README.md

 # About Augustofy 📑

-This is my little project to traine about JavaScript it isn't the Spotify copy, i think you are asking : "So what is this?"
+This is my little project to train about JavaScript it isn't the Spotify copy, i think you are asking: "So what is this?"
 And i say: "Keep calm my little grasshopper, here you put your playlist link and will show to you on the page , and the best you can listen it !"

 # Data 💾